telerik/blazor-docs/components/gridlayout/items.md

 ## Column

 The `Column` parameter controls in which column the `GridLayoutItem` will reside.
-The columns in the component are `1-based`.
-If not columns are set the GridLayout items will be grouped in one column.
+The column indexes in the component are `1-based`.
+If no columns are defined, the GridLayout items will be displayed in one column.

 >caption Distribute the GridLayout items across the columns.
 The result from the code snippet below.